Seeing Sloths in Costa Rica: A Visit to the Jaguar Rescue CenterCosta Rica

 Enter the Jaguar Rescue Center.

 The Jaguar Rescue Center is located in Puerto Viejo, a convenient 10-minute drive from our Airbnb, and is the best kind of animal experience we could hope for abroad.
+It’s also a fabulous thing to do on a family trip to Costa Rica!

 While we were able to get very close to the sloths (!!!), monkeys, birds, and more, it was abundantly obvious throughout our time at the Jaguar Rescue Center that the rehabilitation of the animals in their care, and the eventual release all those who are able to go back to the wild, was the main goal and purpose of the center–us tourists were simply background music, which is exactly as it should be.